csc-training/portable-gpu-programming/openmp/docs/03-omp-async.md

 - In OpenMP offload, device execution is synchronous with host by default
-- Asynchronous execution is possible, but requires explicit synchronization and more care with correct order of execution
+- Asynchronous execution is possible, but requires explicit synchronization and more care with the correct order of execution